helx-20/complexity/README.md

 ````

 ## Mutual information analysis
 To measure the mutual information of each network, you can run the following code.
-The model name "LIF" can be changed to "HH" or "LIF-HH".
+The model name "LIF" can be changed to "HH" or "LIF_HH".
 ````
 cd MI
 python main.py --model LIF